Head of Department: Ms M Bosa BA (Trent University, Canada), BEd (Queens University, Canada)

-Miss A Furlong BA (Sussex)
+Mrs A Cowlin BA (Sussex)

-Mrs A Venables BSc (Bristol)
+Mrs A Venables BSc (Bristol), MEd (UCL)

-R I Whiteley MA (Cantab)
+Mr R I Whiteley MA (Cantab)

 The Geography department has some of the most up-to-date teaching facilities in the College.
 Laptops, iPads, personal mobile devices and other technology are regularly integrated into lessons which take place in purpose-built, airy classrooms.
 In the sixth form we are fortunate enough to have our own Harkness Table in the seminar room, which we use to encourage independent thought, discussion and evaluation.